Help with the electric bill in NJ — How to keep up with your power bills in the Garden State

 If you consider the fact that NJ has some of the highest taxes in the country, it becomes clear that keeping all the expenses under control is not an easy task.
 For people who need help with their electric bills, there are several programs and other available options to stay afloat even in the pricey state of New Jersey.

 DoNotPay can help with the electric bill in NJ

 In case you are having problems with your power bills in NJ or beyond, don’t hesitate to ask for help.
 Your first stop should be DoNotPay, a free app that assists with administrative tasks and red tape issues.
 If you can’t afford a fancy lawyer or another expensive consultant, DoNotPay is precisely the kind of assistant you are looking for.

-- Log on through your web browser
+- Log on through your

 - Choose Corona Relief option